xlowxlow/sc-claude-code-files/reading_notes/L0_notes.md

 ## Course Activities - Cost Visibility

-If you'd like to install Claude Code to try the lessons, you would need to:
+If you'd like to install Claude Code to try the lessons:
-- have a Pro ($20/month) or Max ($100/month) [subscription](https://www.anthropic.com/claude-code#:~:text=Pro,Sign%20up), or
+- you need to have a Pro ($20/month) or Max ($100/month) [subscription](https://www.anthropic.com/claude-code#:~:text=Pro,Sign%20up).
+The pro subscription is enough for the lesson activities, but it doesn't include Opus.
-- pay by token usage.

-[todo add note regarding payment: You can complete all course activities using a Pro subscription which you can cancel at anytime.
-If you decide to go with the second option, then the exact course activities done using Claude Sonnet 4.0 won't cost more than $20 in total.]
+- Or, you can be billed based on API usage (if you just use sonnet for all the lessons' activities, the total cost can be between $12 and $20).
+In a given session, you can monitor the cost using the `/cost` command.

 ## Course Prerequisites